 Preventive controls are designed to avoid errors or irregular activities within the system.
 Native NetSuite ERP system has a number of preferences that can serve as preventive controls, but also allow for varying degrees of customization that will keep your auditor satisfied.
 Here are some examples:

 - Review and select the correct Accounting Preferences (i.e. should a user be allowed to post outside of the current period)

 - Make important fields mandatory when possible when designing entry forms for users so they will not be forgotten

 - Customize NetSuite ERP system to validate data quality using Suiteflow or Suitescripts such as returning a pop-up window or automating calculated fields.

 3) Compensating Controls

 Where preventive controls are not possible or feasible, compensating controls can be implemented to catch exceptions.
 Saved searches can be a powerful tool to trigger alerts when exceptions occur and configured to instantly send out notifications via email.
-In addition, email notifications can be scheduled to be sent periodically with a list of records matching a criteria for review purposes.
+In addition, email notifications can be scheduled to be sent periodically with a list of records matching criteria for review purposes.
 Here are some examples:

-- A saved search email notification being sent to the Accounting Manager when department is blank on a Journal Entry
+- A saved search email notification being sent to the Accounting Manager when the department is blank on a Journal Entry

 - A saved search email notification being sent out at the end of the week summarizing a list of invoices created and approved